6 connoisseur restaurant tips

 NOON

 NOON 's open kitchen is half Mediterranean and half Asian.
 Inside - soft yellow marl wall, cheerful murals, lots of (hanging) plants - there is room for around 70 people.
-On the outdoor terrace close to the Maas, that's more than double.
-From the terrace you can wave to passing boaters and have a particularly nice view of (left) the Sint-Servaas bridge, (right) the Wilhelmina bridge and the Maastricht skyline.
-NOON is known as a quirky hideout amidst the local restaurant scene.
+On the outdoor terrace close to the Meuse, that's more than double.
+From the terrace, you can wave at passing boaters and have a particularly nice view of the Sint-Servaas bridge, the Wilhelmina bridge and the Maastricht skyline.
+NOON is known as a quirky hideout amid the local restaurant scene.
 Not for nothing do many people know how to find it quickly.
 Because of the uncommon dishes, the distinctive cocktails ánd the distinctive wine list.

 • Terrace NOON